Information on How to Get CAT C Licence

 With a Cat C licence, Can I Operate a Bus?

-However, there are a few more requirements if you want to operate any bus (with or without a trailer), including A CAT D licence is required, and you need a CAT D+E licence if you want to hitch a trailer to that bus.
+However, there are a few more requirements if you want to operate any bus (with or without a trailer), including A CAT D licence, and you need a CAT D+E licence if you're going to hitch a trailer to that bus.

 Get a C1 Licence Without a Medical

-Yes, drivers who passed their car test before the end of 1996 often have the C1+E category as acquired rights and are required to have a medical examination every three years, with the first occurring at the age of 70.
+Yes, drivers who passed their car test before the end of 1996 often have the C1+E category as acquired rights and must have a medical examination every three years, with the first occurring at 70.
 Drivers who passed their C1 practical test after January 1, 1997, immediately acquired a provisional licence in the C1+E category.

-Steps To Get Licence After HGV Class 2 Training
+Steps To Get a Licence After HGV Class 2 Training

 • The first stage, assuming you already possess a Category B driving licence, is to go to and pass an LGV medical examination (unless you have already completed a medical for a PCV licence).
 Be accessible to schedule this medical with your neighbourhood doctor, who will also check the cost.
 You must bring a D4 Medical Form (which you may get from us) to your medical office, and the doctor will fill it out correctly.

 • Next, submit an application to the DVLA for your Category C provisional licence after passing your LGV Medical Examination.
-Fill out a D2 Application Form available at your neighbourhood post office or online from the DVLA to submit this application.
+To submit this application, fill out a D2 Application Form available at your neighbourhood post office or online from the DVLA.
 But we can also give it to you in this form.

-• It is worthwhile to apply for Category D1 (PCV – Minibus) and Category D (PCV – Bus/Coach) with Category C provisional licence because there is currently NO FEE for doing so.
-If you decide to move forward with one of these tests in the future, you will also avoid having to reapply for the provisional entitlement and paying any potential future fees.
+• It is worthwhile to apply for Category D1 (PCV – Minibus) and Category D (PCV – Bus/Coach) with Category C provisional licence because there is currently NO FEE.
+If you decide to proceed with one of these tests in the future, you will also avoid reapplying for the provisional entitlement and paying any potential future fees

 • Pass your LGV theory test and Hazard Perception before you can enrol in our HGV class 2 training course.
 You can schedule these tests online at the DVSA website or by phoning their booking line.

 • Register for and pass the LGV Multiple Choice (Module 1A) and LGV Hazard Perception (Module 1B) theoretical tests when scheduling your test.
-We suggest booking your LGV CPC Case Study (Module 2) with this theory test is not essential to proceed with your practical training or LGV test.
-You won’t need to retake the LGV theory test if you already passed it to obtain a C1 licence and are “upgrading” to Category C.
+We suggest booking your LGV CPC Case Study (Module 2) with this theory test, which is optional to proceed with your practical training or LGV test.
+You won't need to retake the LGV theory test if you already passed it to obtain a C1 licence and are "upgrading" to Category C.

 • You will use the vehicle in which you receive your training for the HGV Class 2 Category C driving exam.
 The reversing exercise follows the examiner asking you some questions about vehicle safety.
 You spent the next 50 to 1 hour driving on a public road while repeating the test routes you had previously practised throughout your HGV Class 2 training.
 The LGV examiner will evaluate your interpersonal skills as you drive and interact with other road users.